 Without faith it is impossible to please Him: for he that comes to God must believe that He is, and that He is a rewarder of them that diligently seek Him.
 (Hebrews 11:6)

-Let us therefore repent of any resistance to serving Messiah, or to serving others; and repent of any anger, resentment, or hatred toward our authorities.
+Let us therefore repent of any resistance to serving others; and repent of any anger, resentment, or hatred toward our authorities.
 Let us instead be of a humble and forgiving heart!

-- “Yahuwah [the LORD] is nigh unto them that are of a broken heart; and saveth such as be of a contrite [bruised, humbled, sorrowful] spirit.”
+- “Yahuwah [the LORD] is near unto them that are of a broken heart; and saves such as be of a contrite [sorrowful] spirit.”
 (Psalms 34:18)

-- “For thus saith the high and lofty One that inhabiteth eternity, whose name is Holy; I dwell in the high and holy place, with him also that is of a contrite [bruised, humbled, sorrowful] and humble [lowly, cast down] spirit, to revive the spirit of the humble, and to revive the heart of the contrite ones.”
+- “For thus says the high and lofty One Who inhabites eternity, Whose name is Holy; I dwell in the high and holy place, with him also that is of a contrite [sorrowful] and humble [lowly, cast down] spirit, to revive the spirit of the humble, and to revive the heart of the contrite ones.”
 (Isaiah 57:15)

-- “Likewise, I say unto you, there is joy in the presence of the angels of God over one sinner that repenteth.”
+- “Likewise, I say unto you, there is joy in the presence of the angels of God over one sinner that repents.”
 (Luke 15:10)

 - “Repent ye therefore [change your thinking], and be converted [turn, and change your actions], that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord;” (Acts 3:19)

-Of course, our hopes of following Messiah must always include acknowledging that without His help, we can do nothing!
+Of course, in following Messiah, we must always acknowledge that without His help, we can do nothing!

-But for now, let us try to keep in mind these two essential qualities — of being a servant, and of being respectful.
-For these are two basic qualities necessary for following Messiah.
+But for now, keep in mind these two basic qualities — being a servant, and being respectful.

 Mark 10:29-30; Acts 14:22; 1Thessalonians 3:4; 2Timothy 3:12; Hebrews 11:25; 1Peter 5:9; Revelation 7:14